rmcdonn/rmcdonn/README.md

 <a href="https://www.linkedin.com/in/bob-mcdonnell-27674031/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 Seasoned veteran with a focus on Security and a dedication to solving complex problems.
+My journey through Information Technology started with Windows and Linux Administration, moving onto Virtualiztion and Storage, then Cloud Computing and Networking arriving at my desired location of CyberSecurity!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Continue to expand my knowledge base of CyberSecurity with autonomy.
+Grow into new areas, and increase my understanding

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]